I Moved to Canada - Now What?

 Choosing Canada as a destination was an easy choice.
 My hesitation to move was more on the mixed opinions surrounding Canadian immigration, together with my initial assessments of my current life, and the fear of downward mobility.

 I chose Canada because I am already a Canadian citizen!
 The short story is, my late father was a Canadian citizen, and based on Canada's rules for citizenship by descent, I was eligible to claim Canadian citizenship.
-My father spoke fondly of his time living and working in Edmonton, Alberta.
-In October 2019, I sent my application and evidence supporting my claim to the High Commision of Canada in Pretoria.
-The embassy reviewed my application package and sent the paperwork to the Case Processing Centre in Sydney, Nova Scotia.
-In 2021, Immigration Refugees and Citizenship Canada (IRCC) approved my application and sent my Canadian citizenship certificate and later, my Canadian passport to the High Commission of Canada in Pretoria, South Africa.
+My father spoke fondly of his time living and working in the province of Alberta.
+In October 2019, I sent my application and the supporting evidence to the High Commission of Canada in Pretoria.
+The High Commission reviewed my application package and sent the paperwork to the Case Processing Centre in Sydney, Nova Scotia.
+In June 2021, Immigration Refugees and Citizenship Canada (IRCC) approved my application and sent my Canadian citizenship certificate and later, my Canadian passport, to the High Commission of Canada in Pretoria, South Africa.
 I could officially claim my spot at the "dual citizens" table!

 SIDE NOTE: This is where I learnt that embassies/consulates use the diplomatic bag to send official documents and other consignments to their home country.
 The immigration official at the High Commission did mention that my application was sent via the diplomatic bag.
 Under Article 27 of the Vienna Convention of Diplomatic Relations of 1961, the diplomatic bag enjoys many privileges, including immunity from detention from any foreign governments.